 The same can be said for other ad platforms, though none are immune from the challenges iOS 14 (see Pinterest, Snap, and TikTok’s statements on Apple’s IDFA Guidelines in the resource at the end of this article).

 Third, knee-jerk reticence toward Amazon ought to be reevaluated by DTC operators.

 And Google.
 And email. https://t.co/MyFgZnZHY4— Common Thread Collective (@CommnThreadCo) December 17, 2020

 As we look to the future, we’ve set our sights on answering a handful of questions.

 As always, we’ll share our learning as it develops.

-Be sure to check back on this article or download the iOS 14 Cheat Sheet and Facebook + Google Analytics Template.
-That’ll add you to our email list (so you won’t miss a single update).
+Be sure to check back on this article or sign up to get weekly data drops on every metric.
+That’ll add you to our data-only email list (so you won’t miss a single update).

 In the end, the final protection comes from the nature of Facebook and the nature of humans.